Murder of Michelle Martinko: Jerry Lynn Burns

 Jerry Lynn Burns (born December 23, 1953) was 25 years old when he killed Michelle Martinko in December 1979.
 He grew up in Manchester, Iowa, and graduated from West Delaware High School in 1972.
-He lived in Manchester at the time of his arrest in 2020 and owned a powder coating business in the city.
+He lived in Manchester at the time of his arrest in 2018 and owned a powder coating business in the city.
 He had worked for John Deere and co-owned a truck stop.
 Burns had previously been married to Patricia Burns, who died in 2008 from suicide.
-Burns's cousin, Brian Burns, went missing on December 19, 2013 and has not been found.
-Although Burns's arrest in the Martinko case raised questions about the two incidents, police do not believe Burns was involved in either one.
+Burns' cousin, Brian Burns, went missing on the anniversary of Michelle's murder (December 19, 2013), and his remains were found in November 2023.
+Although Burns' arrest in the Martinko case raised questions about the two incidents, police do not believe Burns was involved in either one.